harvardinformatics/GenomeAnnotation/Maker/README.md

 sbatch maker.sh
 ```

+For more details regarding the singularity implementation of Maker3 on Harvard's FASRC cluster, see the following Informatics Group [webpage](https://informatics.fas.harvard.edu/maker-on-the-fasrc-cluster.html).

 ### Summarizing outputs
 After Maker completes, we do some quick bookkeeping by way of generating a transcript fasta and gff3 file from all of the genomic intervals with results.
 This can be done either as a slurm script or in an interactive session in which you setup an environment using a singularity image, for example: